RECENT EHS NEWS:

 AIHA Updated Guide on Wildfire

-EPA Guide on Wildfire Smoke for Public Health Officials: revised in 2016, is designed to help local public health officials prepare for smoke events, to take measures to protect the public when smoke is present, and communicate with the public about wildfire smoke and health.
+Wildfire Smoke: A Guide for Public Health Officials is designed to help local public health officials prepare for smoke events, to take measures to protect the public when smoke is present, and communicate with the public about wildfire smoke and health.
 The 2016 version has been updated with the assistance and expertise from a number of federal and state agencies.

 EPA Self Learning: Wildfires